What is the National Junior Honor Society?

 Students interested in becoming NJHS (National Junior Honor Society) members need to have the following qualifications:

-These students will also be expected to participate in a selection process, which involves being recommended by two or more teachers (based on the above indicators), filling out a questionnaire (pertaining to volunteer, leadership, character, and citizenship qualities), and being screened by a committee made up of the NJHS Faculty Council.
+These students will also be expected to participate in a selection process, which involves being recommended by one or more teachers (based on the above indicators), filling out application questions (pertaining to volunteer, leadership, character, and citizenship qualities), and being screened by a committee made up of the NJHS Faculty Council.
 If they make it through the screening process, they will then be invited to attend an induction ceremony to become “fledgling” members.
-(Final selections will depend heavily on how highly they are recommended, and how thoroughly and thoughtfully students have filled out their questionnaires – in their own words.)
+(Final selections will depend heavily on how highly they are recommended, and how thoroughly and thoughtfully students have filled out their application – in their own words.)
 Not everyone will be invited, and not everyone who is invited is required to accept.

-7th and 8th graders who were NJHS members the previous year are still considered current members, as long as they come to the school meetings, participate in the volunteer activities, and maintain good standing in the areas noted above.
+7th and 8th graders who were NJHS members the previous year are still considered current members, as long as they fulfilled all eligibilty requirements.
 This includes new SMS students who were members of the NJHS at their previous schools, and can provide proof of membership in good standing.
 6th grade students are not eligible to become members until the 2nd semester of the school year.
-(7th and 8th grade students who are not yet members, but are interested, may be eligible 2nd semester as well.)